superfineorg/superfine-sdk-unity/README.md

 ### LogAPRestorePurchase
 **`void LogAPRestorePurchase();`**

-Call this method when the user attempts to buy an IAP item.
+Call this method when a user attempts to restore a purchase.

 *Example:*
 ```groovy